-LTC homes are subject to extensive regulation and frequent regulatory change.
-There can be no assurance that future regulatory changes affecting the seniors' housing industry, will not adversely affect the Company's business.
+Both LTC homes and RRs are subject to extensive regulation and the potential for regulatory change.
+There can be no assurance that future regulatory changes affecting the seniors' housing industry will not adversely affect the Company's business.

-All LTC homes are required to adhere to quality control and other care-related operating standards.
-Accordingly, all LTC homes are subject to inspections by government authorities to ensure compliance with applicable regulations and to investigate complaints, including resident injury or death.
-It is not unusual for the stringent MOHLTC inspection procedures to identify deficiencies in operations across LTC homes in Ontario.
+All RRs and LTC homes are required to adhere to quality control, public health, infection control and other care-related operating standards.
+Accordingly, all RRs and LTC homes are subject to regulatory inspections to ensure compliance with applicable regulations and to investigate complaints, including resident injury or death.
+It is not unusual for the stringent inspection procedures to identify deficiencies in operations.
 Every effort is made by the Company to correct legitimate problem areas that have been identified.
-It is possible that the Company may not be able to remedy deficiencies or address complaints within the time frames allowed or in a manner satisfactory to the MOHLTC, which could lead to the MOHLTC requiring periods of enhanced monitoring and imposing sanctions (such as limiting admissions at the applicable LTC home), which, in turn, could have an impact on the Company's business.
+It is possible that the Company may not be able to remedy deficiencies or address complaints within the time frames allowed or in a manner satisfactory to the applicable regulatory authority, which could lead to periods of enhanced monitoring and imposing sanctions (such as limiting admissions in the case of an LTC home), which, in turn, could have an impact on the Company's business.
+Further, once deficiencies have been corrected, it could nonetheless take a period of time before public records note the compliance.